-Adam Parker has covered many beats and topics for The Post and Courier, including race in America, religion, and the arts.
+Adam Parker has covered many beats and topics for The Post and Courier, including race and history, religion, and the arts.
 He is the author of "Outside Agitator: The Civil Rights Struggle of Cleveland Sellers Jr.," published by Hub City Press.